comparisons

 • Team snippet sharing — share your library with colleagues

-• GUI — create and edit automations visually, no debugging YAML or scripts
+• GUI — create and edit automations visually via the snippet editor, no debugging YAML or scripts

 Who it's for: Professionals who used AHK primarily for text shortcuts, email templates, or inserting boilerplate content — and want a maintained, polished tool with a GUI.